abuehl/docs/no-implicit-import.md

 Note that partitions `:impl.P1.A`  and `:impl.P1.B` aren't imported anywhere.

-Using this pattern avoids unneeded recompilations, but it adds the following
+Using this pattern avoids unneeded recompilations, but it adds the following new problems:
-problems:

 1. The build creates unused BMI files
-2. Each partition needs a separate name
+2. Each partition needs a unique name, despite not being used anywhere

-Item #2 imposes an obligation to the programmer to choose and maintain arbitrary names.
+Item `#2` imposes an obligation to the programmer to choose and maintain arbitrary names.
 Compilers are not required to diagnose accidental name clashes.
-Readers of this kind of code aren't strictly immediately aware that those partitions aren't intended to be imported anywhere.
+Readers of this kind of code aren't immediately aware that those partitions aren't intended to be imported anywhere.
+So this pattern is noisy to read.

-Basically, internal partitions in this case are only used, because they do not implicitly import anything.
+Basically, the sole reason to use internal partitions here is, because they do not implicitly import anything.

-There have been discussions to add yet another type of partition using for example the follwoing syntax:
+There have been discussions to add yet another type of partition, using for example the follwoing syntax:

 ```cpp